Streaming on a wireless power connection: integrated high-speed data and wireless power transfer

 New system can simultaneously deliver watts of power and transmit data at rates high enough to stream video over the same wireless connection.

 Adams named coordinator of transfer student academic advising

-Dr. Srinath Ekkad has been named the new head of the of Department of Mechanical and Aerospace Engineering (MAE) at North Carolina State University.
+Dr. Javon Adams has been named the coordinator of transfer student academic advising in the College of Engineering’s Office of Academic Affairs at North Carolina State University.

 Joseph DeSimone, the William R. Kenan, Jr. Distinguished Professor of Chemical Engineering at North Carolina State University and the Chancellor’s Eminent Professor of Chemistry in the College of Arts and Sciences at UNC-Chapel Hill, has been named one of five recipients of the 22nd Heinz Award in the Technology, the Economy and Employment category.

 New manufacturing process for SiC power devices opens market to more competition

 Researchers are rolling out a new manufacturing process and chip design for silicon carbide (SiC) power devices, which can be used to more efficiently regulate power in technologies that use electronics.

 Check out upcoming OIT workshops